Implicit State Estimation via Video Replanning: Experiment

-\PCRevision{ Existing manipulation benchmarks primarily emphasize single-episode task completion while assuming full observability, overlooking the rich information available through interaction.
-Consequently, they fail to capture challenges posed by environmental variation, such as determining whether a door should be pushed or pulled, that humans frequently encounter in real world and can solve with ease.
-Therefore, in this work, we propose the Meta-World System Identification Benchmark to evaluate online adaptation under unknown system parameters $\theta$.
-It combines an offline experience dataset with environments exhibiting hidden parameters that agents must infer through interaction. \Cref{tab:mw_bench_envs0} shows the set of 5 tasks, including object manipulation (e.g., push bar, pick bar) and puzzle solving (e.g., turn faucet), test adaptability to randomized centers of mass, uncertain interaction modes, and external forces.}
+Existing manipulation benchmarks primarily emphasize single-episode task completion while assuming full observability, overlooking the rich information available through interaction.
+Consequently, they fail to capture challenges posed by environmental variation, such as determining whether a door should be pushed or pulled, that humans frequently encounter in the real world and can solve with ease.
+Therefore, in this work, we propose the Meta-World System Identification Suite to evaluate online adaptation under unknown system parameters $\theta$.
+It combines an offline experience dataset with environments exhibiting hidden parameters that agents must infer through interaction. \ICLRRevision{All environments act in the same 4-dimensional positional control action space $(dx,\, dy,\, dz,\, g)$, where the first three components are end-effector displacements and $g$ controls the gripper.} \Cref{fig:qual} shows the set of 5 tasks, including object manipulation (e.g., push bar, pick bar) and puzzle solving (e.g., turn faucet), test adaptability to randomized centers of mass, uncertain interaction modes, and external forces.
+We provide more details for these tasks in \Cref{sec:apdx:benchmark}.

 \textbf{Push bar.} The objective of this task is to push a bar toward a designated target with the center of mass of the bar randomized.

 \textbf{Pick bar.} This task requires the robot to grasp a bar and transport it to a specified target.
 Similarly, the center of mass of the bar is randomly assigned.